louson21/ppp-extension/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Extends the Public Post Preview plugin by allowing users to customize the expiration time dynamically through the WordPress admin panel.y 6
+Extends the Public Post Preview plugin by allowing users to customize the expiration time dynamically through the WordPress admin panel.

 == Features ==

 * Set the expiration time for Public Post Preview links.
-* Customize the expiration time in **minutes** (from 1 minute to 3 days).
+* Customize the expiration time in **minutes** (from 1 minute to 30 days).
 * Secure input validation to prevent invalid values.
 * Fully integrated into the **WordPress Settings panel**.
 * Safe and lightweight implementation.